Sales & Marketing Practices

 Conducting continuous oversight, monitoring and risk assessment: We conduct ongoing oversight and monitoring of our key risk areas and of any activities that have been identified through our annual risk assessment process.

-With the evolution of external data available to support our sales and marketing efforts, it is important to note that the company has a comprehensive global privacy program that manages our evolving risks and responsibilities pertaining to data, including data that we use to direct our commercial and marketing efforts.
+With the evolution of external data available to support our sales and marketing efforts, it is important to note that our company has a comprehensive global privacy program that manages our evolving risks and responsibilities pertaining to data, including data that we use to direct our commercial and marketing efforts.

 As a condition of employment, all of our sales and marketing employees are required to be certified periodically on sales and marketing practices.